tomohisa/dcb-events.github.io/docs/examples/dynamic-product-price.md

 !!! note

-    The `minutesAgo` property of the event metadata is a simplification.
-Typically, a timestamp representing the event's recording time is stored within the event's payload or metadata.
-This timestamp can be compared to the current date to determine the event's age in the decision model.
+    The `minutesAgo` property of the Event metadata is a simplification.
+Typically, a timestamp representing the Event's recording time is stored within the Event's payload or metadata.
+This timestamp can be compared to the current date to determine the Event's age in the decision model.

 ```js hl_lines="19-32 44-49"
 // event type definitions: